Yimin-Liu/yimin-liu/README.md

 <p align="left"> <img src="https://github-readme-stats.vercel.app/api?username=Yimin-Liu&show_icons=true&include_all_commits=true&count_private=true" alt="chongruo" /> </p>

-I am currently pursuing a Ph.D. at Hefei University of Technology (HFUT) in China, concurrently serving as a visiting scholar at University of Technology Sydney (UTS).
+I am currently a postdoctoral researcher at Hefei University of Technology (HFUT) in China.
+I obtained my Ph.D. from Hefei University of Technology and was previously a visiting scholar at the University of Technology Sydney (UTS).

 🔭 **Reseach-wise, I mainly focus on**: